Frequently Asked Questions

 On the home page and when you search for questions, you'll see results in the following format:

-All labels of "highly regarded source" are assigned by State of K. As applied to journals, the label is assigned to the top 20 journals (as measured by the h-index) in various subcategories as classified and reported by Google Scholar.
+All labels of "highly regarded source" are assigned by State of K. As applied to journals, the label is assigned based on the journal rankings by Scimago.
 As applied to NGOs, the label is assigned to US NGOs ranked by the TTCSP Global Go To Think Tank Index Reports.

 Note that the information contained in a source that is labelled "highly regarded" is not necessarily more accurate than information contained in a source without that label.